yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 {% endraw %}

 ### Sitemap
-Since the sitemap automatically generated by Jekyll during build does not properly support multilingual pages, create a `sitemap.xml` file in the root directory and enter the following content:
+Since the sitemap automatically generated by Jekyll during build does not properly support multilingual pages, create a `sitemap.xml`{: .filepath} file in the root directory and enter the following content:

 {% raw %}
 ```liquid